ericdow/creator-docs/content/en-us/physics/sleep.md

 Non-moving assemblies that share a constraint with at least one awake assembly are put into the sleep-checking state.
 These assemblies are not simulated.
 Each worldstep, they check the position deviation and acceleration of every awake assembly that they share a constraint with.
 If the position deviation of any neighboring assembly is greater than the **neighbor displacement threshold**, sleep-checking assemblies will be put into the awake state.
 Similarly, if the product of a neighboring assembly's acceleration and current timestep size is greater than the **neighbor velocity threshold**, the assembly will be put into the awake state.

+The table below provides the various displacement and velocity thresholds used to determine if an assembly is moving or accelerating.

 <table>
 <thead>
 	<tr>